 Miami Heat 2018-19 Season In Review

-The Miami Heat that seems to be stuck in the middle of the NBA- not good enough to contend for a championship, but not low enough in the final standings to get a high draft choice.
+The Miami Heat seems to be stuck in the middle of the NBA- not good enough to contend for a championship, but not low enough in the final standings to get a high draft choice.
 The Heat finished the 2018-2019 four games below .500.

 The primary objective of the Heat this offseason was to improve their perimeter scoring.
-The first step of that was to send their first-round draft choice, 13th overall, to Kentucky freshman shooting guard Tyler Herro.
+The first step of that effort was to send their first-round draft choice, 13th overall, to Kentucky freshman shooting guard Tyler Herro.
 The second step to that was one of the biggest headline-making moves of the offseason, a four-team trade between the Heat, Philadelphia 76ers, Los Angeles Clippers, and Portland Trail Blazers.
 In the trade, the Heat received Power Forward Meyers Leonard from the Trail Blazers and shooting guard Jimmy Butler from the 76ers.
 The Heat gave up Hassan Whiteside and Josh Richardson as part of the deal.
-After the trade, Butler signed a four-year, 142 million dollar contract extension with the Heat.
+After the trade, Butler signed a four-year, 142-million-dollar contract extension with the Heat.
 Butler and Herro will join the likes of shooting guard Deion Waiters, small forward Justice Winslow, and power forward Kelly Olynyk in Miami.